 It’s important to note that while cool water usually is helpful in alleviating symptoms, it doesn’t fully address the underlying condition.
 “So if you have eczema, psoriasis, or even sunburns that are causing itchiness of the skin, you will probably need to consult your doctor about building a more complete regimen, which could include medicated treatments, more thorough moisturizing, and removal of allergens in your environment,” she concludes.
 (Don’t miss these tips on the best skin care routine for psoriasis.)

 They may improve gut health

 Your gut plays a role in more aspects of your health than was known in the past, which means it’s important to keep it in tip-top shape.
 The human gut may affect the immune system, sleep, heart and brain function, and more.
-And, you guessed, it, cold showers may help.
+And, you guessed, it, cold showers may help, theoretically.

 “Our bodies naturally react to a cold shower by increasing the heart rate, which in turn pumps our blood quicker throughout our whole body,” says Inna Lukyanovsky, PharmD, a functional medicine practitioner and author of Digestive Reset: Fix Your Hormones and Digestion By Balancing Your Gut Microbiome and Adrenals.

 “While the heart is pumping more efficiently, our overall circulation is improved—even after the shower,” Lukyanovsky says.
 “When circulation is activated, detoxification is activated, along with digestive system benefits.
 Plus, switching from warm to cold improves the smooth muscle cells, including the health of the stomach, intestines, and cardiovascular system.”